 Boaters use many products to clean and maintain their boats.
 Many cleaning and maintenance products are considered hazardous waste such as antifreeze, lead-acid batteries, used oil and oil filters, oil/fuel saturated absorbents, solvents, paints, zincs, varnishes and cleaning products.
 The use of these products can sometimes result in spills and leftover products that require disposal.
 Hazardous wastes are toxic to human health and marine life and should be disposed of at a hazardous waste disposal facility.

-WHAT CAN I DO TO PROPERLY DISPOSE OF HAZARDOUS WASTES?
+HOW CAN I PROPERLY DISPOSE OF HAZARDOUS WASTES?

-- To find the hazardous waste disposal facility nearest you or your boat, check with your marina and/or call (800) CLEANUP or contact or visit http://www.calrecycle.ca.gov/publiced/Earths911.htm.
+To find the hazardous waste disposal facility nearest you or your boat, check with your marina and/or call (800) CLEANUP, visit Cal Recycle.
+Or CLICK HERE to find your County Household Hazardous waste collection center .

 - Lead-acid batteries: retailers take the old battery for disposal when you purchase a new one.
 Ask whether your marina will accept old batteries for proper disposal.
 If your marina doesn’t collect old batteries for disposal, call 1-800-CLEANUP or visit www.Earth911.com to find out where to dispose of them.